 To date in the 108th Congress, several initiatives have been introduced that would lift restrictions in whole or in part on food and medical exports to Cuba.
 H.R.
 187 (Serrano), introduced January 7, would allow for the financing of agricultural sales to Cuba.
-Two broad bills, H.R.
-188 (Serrano), introduced January 7, 2003, and S. 403 (Baucus), introduced February 13, 2003, would lift all Cuba embargo restrictions, including those on food and medical exports.
+Three broad bills, H.R.
+188 (Serrano), introduced January 7, 2003, S. 403 (Baucus), introduced February 13, 2003, and H.R.
+1698 (Paul), introduced April 9, 2003, would lift all Cuba embargo restrictions, including those on food and medical exports.
+In addition, as noted below, the Senate version of the FY2004 agriculture appropriations bill, S. 1427, includes a provision (Section 760) that would allow travel to Cuba under a general license (without applying to the Treasury Department) for travel related to commercial sales of agricultural and medical goods.

-Travel Restrictions26
+Travel Restrictions

 Restrictions on travel to Cuba have been a key and often contentious component in U.S. efforts to isolate the communist government of Fidel Castro for much of the past 40 years.
 Over time there have been numerous changes to the restrictions and for 5 years, from 1977 until 1982, there were no restrictions on travel.
-Restrictions on travel to Cuba are part of the Cuban Assets Control Regulations27 (CACR), the overall embargo regulations administered by the Treasury Department's Office of Foreign Assets Control (OFAC).
+Restrictions on travel to Cuba are part of the Cuban Assets Control Regulations (CACR), the